hdShang/arxiv-daily/docs/cs-AI/2025-09-12/papers/250909918v1-wall-a-web-application-for-automated-quality-assurance-using-large-l.md

 ---
 layout: default
-title: WALL: A Web Application for Automated Quality Assurance using Large Language Models
+title: "WALL: A Web Application for Automated Quality Assurance using Large Language Models"
 ---

 # WALL: A Web Application for Automated Quality Assurance using Large Language Models